 Nia Gandhi

 Read about Nia GandhiNia Gandhi is an actor, writer and producer from South Wales.
 As an actor she has appeared in Enola Holmes 2 (Netflix/Legendary Pictures), Casualty (BBC), Jane Eyre (Stephen Joseph Theatre/New Vic) Splinter (Sherman Theatre) and The Medici (BBC Audio).
-She has worked bilingually with Theatr Genedlaethol Cymru on Pijin/Pigeon and Cwmni Frân Wen on Corn… Nia Gandhi
+She has worked bilingually with Theatr Genedlaethol Cymru on Pijin/Pigeon and Cwmni Frân Wen on Corn Gwlad and has worked with Kali Theatre at Birmingham Rep, Theatr Clwyd and National Theatre Wales.
+As a writer she has worked with Dirty Protest on their shorts night Wales is Drowning and at the Sherman Theatre as part of Scene/Change.
+She has recently started working… Nia Gandhi

 -